 ENVIRONMENTAL RESTORATION

-The Environmental Restoration Program focuses on the protection and restoration, of Tribal wetland resources across all Seminole Tribal lands with an emphasis on regulatory compliance.
-Through the development of the Environmental Restoration Program, we are developing and applying scientific methods to assess wetland health, as well as guide sustainable land use and ensure regulatory compliance at the Tribal, state (where applicable) and federal regulations.
+The Environmental Restoration Program focuses on the protection and restoration of Tribal wetland resources across all Seminole Tribal lands with an emphasis on regulatory compliance.
+Through the creation of the Environmental Restoration Program, we are developing and applying scientific methods to assess wetland health that will guide sustainable land use and ensure regulatory compliance, where applicable, with the Tribal, state and federal regulations.
 The program plays a critical role in supporting long-term wetland resilience and cultural preservation.

 Mission

-• Develop, analyze, and interpret wetland resource data to assess any potential or current impacts to Tribal wetland resources.
+• Evaluate, analyze, and interpret wetland resource data to determine any potential or current impacts to Tribal wetland resources.

-• Implement or develop strategies to avoid, minimize, or mitigate impacts to Tribal wetland resources across all Tribal Lands.
+• Implement or and carry out strategies to avoid, minimize, or mitigate impacts to Tribal wetland resources across all Tribal Lands.

 • Support Tribal efforts in preserving, enhancing, and restoring wetland and upland habitats through monitoring and management strategies.